Exceptional-Khoi/tp/docs/UserGuide.md

 * Time format is `HHMM` in 24-hour format (e.g., `1430` for `2:30 PM`).

 ### Viewing help: `/help`
-Shows a message explaining how to use FitChaser and all available commands.
+Shows a message explaining how to use FitChasers and all available commands.

 Format: `/help`

 Alternative: `h`

 ### Changing Your Name: `/rename`
-This command allows you to update your display name in FitChaser.
+This command allows you to update your display name in FitChasers.
 The name is saved automatically and will be shown whenever you start the program.

 Format: `/rename n/NAME`